Look at the Harlequins!

-Look at the Harlequins! is a novel written by Vladimir Nabokov, first published in 1974.
+Look at the Harlequins! is a fictional autobiographical novel written by Vladimir Nabokov, first published in 1974.
 The work was Nabokov's final published novel before his death in 1977.

 Plot summary

 Look at the Harlequins! is a fictional autobiography narrated by Vadim Vadimovich N. (VV), a Russian-American writer with uncanny biographical likenesses to the novel's author, Vladimir (Vladimirovich) Nabokov.